Walter Lippmann

-Walter Lippmann (September 23, 1889 – December 14, 1974) was an American writer, reporter, and political commentator.
+Walter Lippmann (September 23, 1889 – December 14, 1974) was an American journalist.
 With a career spanning 60 years, he is famous for being among the first to introduce the concept of the Cold War, coining the term "stereotype" in the modern psychological meaning, as well as critiquing media and democracy in his newspaper column and several books, most notably his 1922 Public Opinion.

 Lippmann also played a notable role as research director of Woodrow Wilson's post–World War I board of inquiry.
 His views on the role of journalism in a democracy were contrasted with the contemporaneous writings of John Dewey in what has been retrospectively named the Lippmann–Dewey Debate.
 Lippmann won two Pulitzer Prizes, one for his syndicated newspaper column "Today and Tomorrow" and one for his 1961 interview of Nikita Khrushchev.

 He has also been highly praised with titles ranging from "most influential" journalist of the 20th century to "Father of Modern Journalism".
 Michael Schudson writes that James W. Carey considered Walter Lippmann's book Public Opinion as "the founding book of modern journalism" and also "the founding book in American media studies".

 Early life and education

 Lippmann was born on New York's Upper East Side as the only child of Jewish parents of German origin.
 According to his biographer Ronald Steel, he grew up in a "gilded Jewish ghetto".
-His father Jacob Lippmann was a rentier who had become wealthy through his father's textile business and his father-in-law's real estate speculation.
+His father, Jacob Lippmann, was a rentier who had become wealthy through his father's textile business and his father-in-law's real estate speculation.
 His mother, Daisy Baum, cultivated contacts in the highest circles, and the family regularly spent its summer holidays in Europe.
 The family had a Reform Jewish orientation; averse to "orientalism", they attended Temple Emanu-El.
 Walter had his Reform Jewish confirmation instead of the traditional Bar Mitzvah at the age of 14.
 Lippmann was emotionally distanced from both parents, but had closer ties to his maternal grandmother.
 His family was Republican.

 From 1896 Lippmann attended the Sachs School for Boys, followed by the Sachs Collegiate Institute, an elite and strictly secular private school in the German Gymnasium tradition, attended primarily by children of German-Jewish families and run by the classical philologist Julius Sachs, a son-in-law of Marcus Goldmann from the Goldman-Sachs family.
 Classes included 11 hours of ancient Greek and 5 hours of Latin per week.

 Shortly before his 17th birthday, he entered Harvard University where he wrote for The Harvard Advocate and studied under George Santayana, William James, and Graham Wallas, concentrating upon philosophy and languages (he spoke German and French).
 While at Harvard, he tried out for The Harvard Crimson but was rejected.
 He took only one course in history and one in government.
 He was a member of the Phi Beta Kappa society, though important social clubs rejected Jews as members.